survivejs/webpack-book/manuscript/developing_with_webpack/splitting_configuration.md

 leanpub-end-insert
 ```

 After this change our build should behave exactly the same way as before.
 This time, however, we have room for expansion.
-We can hook up **Hot Module Replacement** next to make the browser refresh and turn our the development mode into something more useful.
+We can hook up **Hot Module Replacement** in the next chapter to make the browser refresh and turn our the development mode into something more useful.

 ## Integrating *webpack-validator*